nightmode/feri/docs/custom-build-task.md

 }
 ```

-The property `source` is where the source file is located.
+The property `source` is the source path and file name.
 This field will always be filled out.

-The property `dest` is the destination file name.
+The property `dest` is the destination file path and name.
 This is typically figured out by the first build task.

 The property `data` is used to pass strings between build functions that work in memory.
 Functions that write to disk will not use this field.